AddisonGoolsbee/pokemon-quiz/README.md

 Command line tool for myself (and probably only myself) to see if I can list all Pokemon in order, with various variations

 During the pandemic, one of the (few) things I did was memorize the first ~800 Pokemon in order.
 I'm not into Pokemon anymore, but being able to list the first 800 Pokemon is such an impressive skill that I don't want to forget.
-No existing tool does exactly what I want.
-[Visit OpenAI](https://www.openai.com/) comes the closest, but everything has drawbacks.
+No existing tool does exactly what I want in an optimized fashion. [pkmnquiz.com](https://pkmnquiz.com/) comes the closest, but it has its drawbacks, just like every other existing tool.

 So I created the exact tool I wanted.
-Hooray
+Hooray.

 ## Running the Program